Calculate page height and width Skip to content

 Similar to the point above, you want to make sure that all of your pages are designed with a good balance between text, graphics, and photos.

 Some of the best eCommerce websites make great use of negative space to make sure their reader can easily follow the text.
-This also works in your favour as great technical SEO, as Google will demote pages that look like they are overusing keywords to inflate their rating.
+This also works in your favour as great on-page SEO, as Google will demote pages that look like they are overusing keywords to inflate their rating.

 Simba – Good Example of Visual Balance